maximLeontiev/i18next-endings-postprocessor/README.md

 ```

 ### Customize

-> Warning!
-We do not have any tests for this feature.
-Use it at your own risk.

 You can set formatting function for each language.
 If function for language not set, will use default.